UN development goals

 Goal 7 also includes dramatically improving energy efficiency.
 Here, Vattenfall’s internal Group goal is to reduce > 1000 GWh 2016–2020 in its facilities.
 Customers can improve their energy efficiency by using energy services such as EnergyWatch and SmartGrid Gotland.

-Goal 9 Industry, innovation and infrastructure is the goal where Vattenfall has initiated various new partnerships and projects, such as collaborations with energy-intensive industries like SSAB/LKAB, Cementa and Northvolt.
-Also, the entire E-mobility investment with everything from the older partnership based initiatives like Roadmap Sweden, Elbilsupphandlingen and Nollzon to the new InCharge network reflects Vattenfall’s ambition to drive development and clearly contribute.
+Goal 9 Industry, innovation and infrastructure is the goal where Vattenfall has initiated various new partnerships and projects, such as collaborations with energy-intensive Swedish industries like SSAB/LKAB, Cementa and Northvolt.
+Also, the entire e-mobility investment with everything from the older partnership based initiatives like Roadmap Sweden, Elbilsupphandlingen and Nollzon to the new InCharge network reflects Vattenfall’s ambition to drive development and clearly contribute.

 The goal also includes “safeguarding the world's cultural and natural heritage”, which is reflected in Vattenfall’s cooperation with local players, such as Pen y Cymoedd and Sami, and former Sorbs in Eastern Germany.